 - Heat the butter and oil in a frying pan and brown the guinea fowl for a few minutes each side and transfer to a lidded casserole.

-- Add the shallots, bacon and chestnuts until golden and transfer to the dish with a slotted spoon.
+- Add the shallots, bacon and chestnuts to the pan ands fry until golden and transfer to the dish with a slotted spoon.

 - Stir in the flour to the butter and cook for a minute before adding the wine and stock to make a thick sauce.
 Season to taste.